-Once the portfolio is complete and ready for review, faculty members are responsible for adding all Tenure and Promotion committee members and the CEO/Dean to the portfolio.
-A list of current committee members can be found on the committee webpage.
-To add members to the portfolio in Canvas:
+Once the portfolio is complete and ready for review, faculty members are responsible for adding all Tenure and Promotion committee members and the CEO/Dean as evaluators to the portfolio under Classlist> Add Participants.
+Instructions are available on the eLearning tutorials page on the GFCMSU website.